 SUA Project No. 16WG08

-The City of Stillwater and the Stillwater Utilities Authority will be rehabilitating the chlorine scrubber and replacing the chlorine feed system at the Water Treatment Plant (WTP).
+The City of Stillwater and the Stillwater Utilities Authority will be upgrading and improving the lime softening system at the Water Treatment Plant (WTP).

 February 7, 2017: Black and Veatch has been hired to provide conceptual design services.

 September 6, 2017: Evaluation of the filters added to Black and Veatch's scope in order to optimize filtration and improve overall functionality.

 March 12, 2018: After evaluation most of the process and chemical feed systems at the WTP, a priority has been assigned to each individual component.
 The Project Team will prepare a Facilities Plan to develop a conceptual and phasing plan for the work to include lime softening.
 The lime feed system improvements will be on hold until the Facilities Plan is complete.